Vertical Test Stand

-The liquid test stand (LTS) began as a variation of the original hybrid test stand.
-The LTS supports cold flow and hot fire operations for Lotus Development engines.
+The Vertical Test Stand (VTS) began as a variation of the original Hybrid Test Stand and has now been retired and replaced by the Horizontal Test Stand.
+VTS supported cold flow and hot fire operations for Lotus Development engines.
 Fluid systems include high pressure nitrogen, liquid nitrous oxide, and liquid isopropyl alcohol.

 The propellant run tanks are pressurized via a bang-bang nitrogen controller and can hit a pressure bound of +/- 15 psi nominal operating pressure.
 Propellant tanks each contain pressure relief valves that open to release pressure when the tanks run above 1000psi.

 The vertical test panel is a platform that serves to connect fuel storage to the engine and its main valves.
-It allows us to neatly route the main lines, and purge lines.
-Flowmeters, and valves that control flow and purge are also located on this panel.
+It allows us to neatly route the main lines and purge lines.
+Flow meters and valves to control flow and purge are also located on this panel.

-The main valves are located between the vertical test panel feed to the engine which is mounted in the liquid test stand (converted from the hybrid test stand).
+The main valves are located between the Vertical Test Panel and the engine which is mounted on the Vertical Test Stand (converted from the Hybrid Test Stand).

 All hazard operations can be operated using servo, pneumatic, and solenoid valves remotely controlled through GOD Box.
-The water suppression system is also included for hot fire operation and can also be activated remotely, and automatically based on abort conditions.
+The water suppression system is also included for hot fire operation and can also be activated remotely or automatically based on abort conditions.